Expert Advice On Improving Your Home

 HVAC upkeep is important, but can be expensive.
 Luckily, homeowners can take steps to reduce wear and tear on their system and lower future maintenance needs.

 • Keep your system clean.
-Cleaning your indoor evaporator coil, ductwork, grills, and condenser fan blades regularly helps keep your HVAC system working efficiently and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends cleaning your HVAC system once it begins to look dirty.
+Cleaning your indoor evaporator coil, ductwork, grills, and condenser fan blades regularly helps keep your HVAC system working efficiently and lowers the risk of mold growth.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system once it starts to look dirty.

 • Change filters regularly.
 Switching out or cleaning your air filters every 30–90 days helps air flow efficiently through your HVAC system.
 You should also try to prevent dirt and debris from building up around the external parts of your system.